 A dolly, dolly track, overhead soft box, stands, cameras, lenses, props, costume, catering, sound equipment, batteries, battery chargers, screens… all of it and more had to be set up in less than 2 hours to stay on schedule.

-All too soon, the cast began arriving, as PA Sophie bounced between the village hall and the train station, attempting to make chirpy small talk with bleary-eyed actors, all of whom went straight into rehearsals in a separate room with Adam.
-The Crystal marketing team were not far behind, and we were sure to make them comfortable in a specially-constructed ‘client area’, where they could view the wireless feed from both set ups that day.
-We even had an unplanned visit from hall caretaker Sheila who, after finding out the fuse box had been left locked, ran down the high street in her dressing gown to assist.
+All too soon, the cast began arriving, as PA’s bounced between the village hall and the train station, attempting to make chirpy small talk with bleary-eyed actors, all of whom went straight into rehearsals in a separate room with Adam.
+The Crystal marketing team were not far behind, and we were sure to make them comfortable in the video village, where they could view the wireless feed from both set ups that day.

-Filming began only slightly behind schedule, starting on the wide masters before moving in for mediums and close-ups on individual cast.
-The process had to be methodical owing to the script and the sheer amount of characters - this was a challenge for us at EI who are usually used to moving at a much quicker pace.
-Nonetheless, we adapted & enjoyed the experience, especially as it gave us time to think and reflect that we wouldn’t ordinarily have on other shoots.
+Filming started on the wide masters before moving in for mediums and close-ups on individual cast.
+The process had to be methodical owing to the script and the sheer amount of characters.

-Whilst all of this was happening in the main hall, something else was happening in the room next door.
+Whilst all of this was happening in the main hall, something else was happening in the hall next door.
 Crystal had also tasked us with capturing some additional content with each of the characters for their social media channels.
-With no budget for an additional day’s filming, we had to think outside the box to make this happen.

 The resulting arrangement was a combination of extremely meticulous scheduling, lots of soundproofing and a cool head from 1AD Dom.
 Long-time collaborator and camera operator Jimmy Bricknell was positioned in the room adjacent to the main unit, complete with his own smaller setup.
 Jim was shooting mockumentary-style interviews in portrait against a brand colours backdrop.
 To hamper noise leakage between the set ups during takes, we constructed a sound proof wall the length of the room.
 We then relied on PA Sophie & Runner Amy Warren to hurry the cast between rooms when needed.